sufftea/hyper_router/README.md

 ### ValueRoute\<T\>

-Use a `ValueRoute` to pass data to a screen during navigation.
-The type `T` acts as the key for this route.
-Here's how it works:
+Use a `ValueRoute<T>` if you need to pass data to the route during navigation.

-1. Declare the value type:
+1. Declare the value type by extending `RouteValue`:
 ```dart
 class ProductRouteValue extends RouteValue {
   const ProductRouteValue(this.product);
   final Product product;
 }
 ```
-2. Navigate:
+2. To navigate to the route, pass a value of your type to the navigator:
 ```dart
 context.hyper.navigate(ProductRouteValue(
   Product(/*...*/)